yadakhov/json/readme.md

 A simple wrapper class for Json.

-Work with json as a Json object in PHP.
-Provide a simple api and dot notation.
+Work with json as an object in PHP.
+Provide a simple api with dot notation for field access.

-Use get() or set() to access any elements in the json tree.
+Use get() or set() to access any fields in the json tree.
+No more json_encode and json_decode.

 ```php
 $json = new Json(['status' => 'success', 'developer' => ['name' => 'Yada Khov']);